signalfx/splunk-otel-lambda/README.md

 4. Sampling

     `OTEL_TRACE_SAMPLER` is set to `always_on` by default, meaning that all spans are always sampled.

+5. Span flush

+    Spans are sent synchronously, before the lambda function terminates.
+Default span flush wait timeout is 30 seconds.
+It is controlled with a following environment variable (value in milliseconds):
+    ```
+    OTEL_INSTRUMENTATION_AWS_LAMBDA_FLUSH_TIMEOUT: 30000
+    ```

+6. Logging

+    Logging is controller with `OTEL_LOG_LEVEL` environment variable.
+When set to `DEBUG`, additional data will be logged to help with troubleshooting.
+    Please note that enabling `DEBUG` will generate additional logs which may in turn increase AWS CloudWatch costs.

+7. Server-Timing header (Splunk RUM integration).

+    The RUM integration is enabled by default, which means that every HTTP response from an instrumented lambda will contain following headers:
+    ```
+    Access-Control-Expose-Headers: Server-Timing
+    Server-Timing: traceparent;desc="00-<trace-id>-<span-id>-<trace-flags>"
+    ```

 ### Java wrapper

 The Java wrapper is based on OpenTelemetry Java version 1.7.0.